-Let’s be very clear, this isn’t to say that you are going to be out here willy, nilly doing everything and anything for every Tom, Dick and Harry.
+Let’s be very clear; this isn’t to say that you will be out here willy-nilly doing everything and anything for every Tom, Dick and Harry.
 I am not suggesting you enter-twine your whole lives before marriage.
-If it is that your values are centred around certain constructs that you will only participate only after you have wed, it is certainly possible to continue to do so.
+If your values are centred around certain constructs that you will only participate in after you have wed, it is certainly possible to continue to do so.

 There are definitely some decisions I feel you should not make until you are legally connected to someone as a spouse.
 Some big-ticket items things that may be common for persons to decide they will not engage in before marriage are:

 - Having Children